 This means that when I “break” the adhesion, I also break the blood supply.
 There will be some internal leaking of red blood cells from the scar’s capillary bed into the surrounding tissue.
 Please don’t panic.
 In plain English, this means that you will have a bruise.
 When I break Fascial Adhesions, it is not uncommon that this bruising can be really really (really)ugly.
 Don’t worry — it really is OK.
 See our BRUISING & PICTURES PAGE.
 You can also visit our VIDEO TESTIMONIAL PAGE as well.

 Fascia is the fabric that it woven throughout every part of our body to hold us together.
-Perpetually disregarded by the medical community as “unimportant” (hey, after all it does not show up on MRI’s), fascia is beginning to take its rightful place at the forefront of both cutting-edge medical research and cutting-edge treatment (particularly in the field of Sports Injuries).
+Perpetually disregarded by the medical community as “unimportant” (hey, after all it does not show up on MRI’s), fascia is beginning to take its rightful place at the forefront of both cutting-edge medical research and cutting-edge treatment (particularly in the field of Sports Injuries and Chronic Pain Syndromes).
 It should!
-Fascia is arguably the most prevalent tissue in the body.
+Fascia is arguably the most prevalent connective tissue in the body.

 When there is a tightening or restriction of the fascia in one place, it can cause pain and dysfunction in distant and seemingly unrelated locations.
-And the kicker is that problems in the fasciae not only cause pain, they cause the nerve system to misfire (see our PROPRIOCEPTION & DEGENERATION PAGE).
+And the kicker is that problems in the fasciae not only cause pain, they cause the nerve system to misfire.
 As you can imagine, the problems associated with a misfiring nerve system are many and potentially severe.

 also be aware that what is true about fascia is true about the other Elastic, Collagen-Based Connective Tissues as well.
-Yes, ligaments are injured and respond to treatment in an almost identical manner as fascia.
-We also know from medical research that an almost identical tissue model can be applied for the treatment and healing process of tendons as well.
+Yes, ligaments are injured and respond to treatment in a similar manner to fascia.
+We also know from medical research that an almost identical tissue model can be applied for the treatment and healing process of people dealing with certain tendon issues as well.
 This is good news because tendon problems are a leading reason for musculo-skeletal doctor visits —- and Chronic Pain.